sQu4rks/CICD-Hands_On/sections/05_deploy-to-k8s.md

 kubeconfig: Configured
 ```

-Use `kubectl apply -f [filename]` to create the resources on your local cluster for the application.
-This should result in one deployment with two pods (app & db) and a service for each pod.
+Use `kubectl apply -f /k8s` to create the resources on your local cluster for the application.
+This command applies the already created YAML files in the `k8s` folder and creates the resources accordingly.
+This should result in two deployments with two pods (web & redis) and two services.

 <div align="right">